praveenst13/Compute-the-AutoCorrelation-Function-ACF-of-the-data-for-the-first-35-lags-/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Procedure:
    1 Import the numpy and matplotlib.pyplot modules.
-    2 Read the dataset using pandas
+   2 Find the mean, variance and then implement normalization for the data.
-    3 plot the data using matplotlib.pyplot library function 4 Plot the data according to need, either seasonal_decomposition or trend plot.
+   3 Implement the correlation using necessary logic and obtain the results 4 Store the results in an array
-    5 Display the overall results.
+   5 Represent the result in graphical representation as given below.

 ## Program:
 ```